danteruiz03/pse-tracker/README.md

 ### `npm start`

-for the front-end and then do:
+which will run on port 3000 and then do:

 ### `npm run server`